kckartik17/kckartik17.github.io/src/content/projects/KartikBot/index.md

 show: 'true'
 ---

 Tell about various software developer jobs across the globe.
-To use, follow the instruction given in the Github link.
+To use, follow the instructions given in the Github link.